theleharo/evkafka/docs/index.md

 Handle kafka events easy.

 **EVKafka** is a small framework for building event driven microservices with Apache Kafka and Python.
-It uses is based upon [aiokafka](https://aiokafka.readthedocs.io/en/stable/) and inspired by wonderful [FastAPI](https://fastapi.tiangolo.com/).
+It is based upon [aiokafka](https://aiokafka.readthedocs.io/en/stable/) and inspired by wonderful [FastAPI](https://fastapi.tiangolo.com/).